 First, recognize that a movie date (or any date really) contains a beginning, middle, and end.
 And when I say beginning, I don't just mean the typical pre-movie dinner.
 The date actually begins during the SETUP, i.e., the phone conversation beforehand.
 Plenty of women have pulled out of a date because the guy didn't create the right kind of energy during the pre-date conversation, and something she perceived as more interesting came up.
 Defining this energy alone could take volumes, but just showing a genuine interest in her and what she has to say and showing the willingness to share a little about yourself (but not too much, just enough to keep the "mystery" going) can go a long way.
 To continue with the "multiple mini-date" concept I discussed earlier, after the movie ends, take her out to an ice cream or coffee shop for dessert.

 Most movie theaters reside in some sort of shopping center, so make it a place you can walk to in order to keep the flow going.
 During this portion of the date, you'll want to do three things:

 - Cement the memory of the experience you just shared.
 As I mentioned earlier, you should have mentally logged some of the most memorable parts of the movie to bring up in conversation later.
 Welcome to later.

 - Reassert the attraction by using body language and conversation to let her know you still find her interesting, engaging, and special.

 - Set the stage for the next date by bringing up and taking note of common interests.

-Conversely, if her body language and vocal tone screams "Get me away from this guy!", I suggest ditching any post-movie plans and ejecting from the situation with as much dignity as you can muster :).
+Conversely, if her body language and vocal tone scream "Get me away from this guy!"
+I suggest ditching any post-movie plans and ejecting from the situation with as much dignity as you can muster.
 When you get home, review what you did wrong and don't make the same mistake next time.

 7. Do Something Else Besides Going to a Movie